danielhlee4/Tablr/README.md

 The above code snippet shows how each dollar sign is rendered dynamically depending on the expense value saved in the restaurant's database.
 An `active` class name darkens the character, and `inactive` greys the character out.

 ### Reservations
-Tablr reservations can be made between 11am and 10pm EST. To ensure the integrity of the reservation data, the following snippet demonstrates a time validation.
-It is designed to only allow a user to make a reservation in the time window on the hour or half hour (e.g 7pm, 7:30pm, 8pm)
+Tablr reservations can be made between 11am and 10pm EST. To ensure the integrity of the reservation data, the following snippet demonstrates a back end time validation.
+It is designed to allow a user to make a reservation only in the time window on the hour or half hour (e.g 7pm, 7:30pm, 8pm)

 ![time-validation](https://github.com/danielhlee4/Tablr/blob/main/frontend/src/assets/readme-time-validation.png)